testofthings/toolsaf/documentation/Tools.md

     "file_type": "nmap"
 }
 ```
-The nmap-command is ran in the following manner to capture the data:
+The nmap-command is run in the following manner to capture the data:

 ```
 $ nmap -oX <file>.xml <target>